linuxserver/docker-mods/README.md

 This mod adds some of the [proxy-conf](https://github.com/linuxserver/reverse-proxy-confs) functionality that is baked into [SWAG](https://github.com/linuxserver/docker-swag), to Nginx.

 This mod does some reshuffling to the files that originally ships with our Nginx image.
 You have to track changes to these files yourself.
-If you are adding this mod to an exsisting install you have to modify, or replace these files yourself.
+If you are adding this mod to an existing install you have to modify, or replace these files yourself.

 | File | Change |
 | --- | --- |